 The basic interest rate is announced at the branch or the internet banking homepage during the bank account opening date.
-A preferential interest rate of 0.2% will be added to the above-mentioned interest rate when a person meets certain eligibility criteria.
+A preferential interest rate of up to 0.2% could be added to the above-mentioned interest rate when a person meets certain eligibility criteria.

-If the customer does not withdraw their funds, the principal and the interest would again be reinvested for another two 3-year periods.
+If the customer does not withdraw their funds, the principal and the interest would again be reinvested for a maximum of two 3-year periods.

 If you choose a savings product offered by an international bank having a branch in Korea, you might even get higher interest rates.